werf/werf/docs/documentation/pages_en/advanced/storage_layouts.md

 This article describes werf's image storage, discusses the available storage types and their features, and provides various ways of implementing storage for your application.

-## Stage Storage
+## Stage storage

 werf builds images that consist of one or several stages.
 All stages needed to build an image are stored in the so-called **stage storage** as they are assembled.

-There are two kinds of stage storage: **local** and **container registry**.
+There are two kinds of stage storage: **local** and **repoistory** (container registry).

-* You can only use the local stage storage (it is based on the Docker server) for _local development_.
+* You can use the local stage storage for _local development only_.
 Currently, it only supports image assembly.
-The local stage storage will be used if you, e.g., invoke the `werf build` command without the `--repo` argument.
+Docker server will serve as a local storage.
+This storage will be used if you, e.g., invoke the `werf build` command without the `--repo` argument.

 * In all other cases (i.e., excluding local development), werf uses the repository in the container registry as the stage storage.
 If you run a build with the repository-based stage storage as an argument (e.g., `werf build --repo ghcr.io/example/myrepo`), werf will first check for stages in the local repository and use them to avoid rebuilding the existing stages from scratch.

 Before continuing, let's introduce the concept of **project installation**.
-The project installation consists of the project's Git repository and its associated stage storages in the repository.
-All werf invocations are supposed to use the same Git repository and stage storages *(you can use one or more storages - see below for more details)*.
+The project installation consists of your project's (application's) Git repository and its associated stage storages in the repository.
+All werf invocations are supposed to use the same Git repository and stage storages *(you can use one or more storages — see below for more details)*.

 Note that any attempt to delete or clean up the installation's stage storage using some external tool will negatively affect werf operations *(see the [primary repository](#primary-repository))*.
 However, you can safely delete specific storage types at any time *(see the [caching repository](#caching-repository))*.